Pi Cluster Documentation

 rules:

-With this configuration Kiali Server, Kiali Custom Resource, is created with the following config:
+With this configuration the Kiali Server custom resource is created with the following config:

 Kiali OpenID Authentication configuration